 The following notation will be used throughout.
 The set of nonnegative real (resp. integer) numbers is denoted by $\mathbb R^{\geq 0}$ (resp. $\mathbb Z^{\geq 0}$).
 The minimum and maximum binary operators are denoted by $\wedge$ and $\vee$ respectively.
 The number of elements in a set $A$ is denoted by $\card{A}$, which is a number in $[0,\infty]$.
 If $P(x)$ is a property about $x$, the indicator $\identity{\{P(x)\}}$ is equal to 1 if $P(x)$ is true and 0 otherwise.

 Discrete metric spaces (discussed in details in Subsection~\ref{subsec:D_*}) are denoted by $D$, $D'$, etc. Graphs are an important class of discrete metric spaces.
 So the symbols and notations are mostly borrowed from graph theory.
-In the definitions, the reader can restrict attention to graphs for simplicity, but should keep in mind that the symbol $G$ is also used for discrete metric spaces which are not necessarily graphs.